kindjar/static-data/README.md

     mkdir db/static-data

 Create a file for each model that you want to store static for.
-The file should be named after the model:
+The file should be named after the model.
+Implement two class methods, `columns` and `rows`.
+The `columns` method should return the names of the columns in the order their data appears in the `rows`

     # For a model named ImageType:
     cat > db/static-data/image_type.rb <<EOF